divyach357/SeleniumProject/README.md

 It covers end-to-end user workflows such as login, product search, add to cart, checkout, and order confirmation.
 The goal is to ensure functional stability, cross-browser compatibility, and maintainability of test cases using a modular, annotation-driven structure.

-Tool/                             Framework	Description
+Tool/                             Framework	Description,
-Java	                            Programming language
+Java	                            Programming language,
-Selenium WebDriver	              For browser automation TestNG	                          Testing framework using annotations and parallel execution Maven	                            Build and dependency management Page Object Model (POM)	          Design pattern for scalable, reusable test components
+Selenium WebDriver	              For browser automation, TestNG	                          Testing framework using annotations and parallel execution, Maven	                            Build and dependency management, Page Object Model (POM)	          Design pattern for scalable, reusable test components.

 Functional Test Scenarios:
 User login (valid/invalid credentials)